jeevanp03/my_furhat_backend/README.md

 ## Starting the Dev Container

-This section explains how to launch an interactive development container using VS Code’s Remote - Containers extension.
+This section explains how to launch an interactive development container using VS Code's Remote - Containers extension.
 You can use this container for interactive development either locally or on your EC2 instance.

 ### Locally